fallwink/LZU-Auto-COVID/README.md

 4. Then you can test the workflow.
 If everything is normal, you can see the relevant information of the automatic reporting result on the telegram.
 If you want to push your result to another account, please repeat steps 2 and 3 on the other account, and modify `TGCHATID`.
 Use `,` to separate between IDs.

 ## Push report result to browser notification

+You can get the subscription code from [here](https://hollowman.ml/Site-Notifications/), then create an Actions Secret with name `SUBSINFO` and value your subscription code.

 Just click `启用浏览器订阅打卡消息` in the `Fork仓库操作` part of the [Web Front-end](https://hollowman.ml/LZU-Auto-COVID-Health-Report/), and then open the notification permission according to the browser prompt